sinhaashish/data-structure/_api/tree_traversal.md

   - name: limit
     content: Limit the number of books returned
 content_markdown: |-
-  This call will return a maximum of 100 books
-  {: .info }
+  This call will return a maximum of 100 hahahaha hhhhhh jjjj books {: .info }

-  Lists all the photos you have access to.
-You can paginate by using the parameters listed above.
+  Tree trasverasal is mainly of four kinds
+    1. PreOrder
+    2. InOrder
+    3. PostOrder
+    4. LevelOrder

+  PreOrder  : The root node is visted first then the left and then the right node.

+  InOrder   : The left node is visted first then the root and then the right node.

+  PostOrder : The left node is visted first then the right and then the root node.

+  PreOrder : N L R

+  InOrder  : L N R

+  PostOrder: L R N

 left_code_blocks:
   - code_block: |-
       $.get("http://api.myapp.com/books/", { "token": "YOUR_APP_KEY"}, function(data) {
         alert(data);
       });
     title: jQuery
     language: javascript
   - code_block: |-
       r = requests.get("http://api.myapp.com/books/", token="YOUR_APP_KEY")
       print r.text